IF YOU'RE PREGNANT, SO IS YOUR SKIN. THE RIGHT SKIN CARE DURING AND AFTER PREGNANCY.

 1. HORMONES CONTROL THE TEXTURE OF YOUR SKIN

 Pregnancy changes your hormone balance.
 But I probably don't need to tell you that.
 After all, if you are pregnant, who will know better than you!
-However, you may not realize just how many processes these hormones really control in your body.
+However, you may not be aware of how many processes these hormones really control in your body.
 Oestrogen and progesterone are also responsible for the texture of your skin, among other things.

 It is often said that a woman glows during pregnancy and is blessed with even skin, full hair and bliss.
 Unfortunately, this is not always the case and many pregnant women struggle with itching, burning, dry skin, discoloration and acne.